QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 title: Machine Learning
 published: 2025-06-05
 description: |
-  Machine Learning is to me is the transcendentalization of my love of Software Engineering.
-Having years of careers in Software industry, I have more or less personalized my software as an important career friend of mine.
-It cannot be abandoned in my life; it cannot be mistreated; and it can learn itself as a "human being"
+  Machine Learning is to me is the transcendentalization of my combined passion toward Software Engineering and Data Analytics.
+While Artificial Intelligence (AI) is a broad field encompassing the creation of machines that can perform tasks that typically require human intelligence, Machine Learning (ML) is a specific subset of AI focused on enabling machines to learn from data.
+Given that distinction, this posts is NOT about AI, but Machine Learning in general.
 image: cover.png
 tags: [Technology]
 category: English